kant/python-ukulele-chord-to-svg/README.md

 <img src="pic/ff.svg" align="left"><br><br><br><br><br>

-For marking the root note or other texts under the chord you can use the parmeter *subtexts*
+For marking the root note or other texts under the chord you can use the parameter *subtexts*

 ```python